 Are there any exciting developments in the pipeline for Particular Audience that you'd like to share?

-We have a game-changing browser extension launching this year that is going to revolutionize how people shop online.
+We have a game changing browser extension launching this year that is going to revolutionise how people shop online.

 But we'll leave that for the next spotlight!

-To learn more about the many other affiliate partners we work with to add value to our client’s programs, reach out to our global publisher development team.
+To learn more about the many other affiliate partners we work with to add value to our client's programmes, connect with our team.